Brazil's Bolsonaro faces backlash as sponsors ditch NY gala dinner

-RIO DE JANEIRO (Reuters) - Delta Air Lines, The Financial Times and Bain & Co have pulled out of an event in New York honoring Brazilian President Jair Bolsonaro, the firms said on Thursday, as the South American leader faces blowback for racist and homophobic comments.
+RIO DE JANEIRO, May 2 (Reuters) - Delta Air Lines, The Financial Times and Bain & Co have pulled out of an event in New York honoring Brazilian President Jair Bolsonaro, the firms said on Thursday, as the South American leader faces blowback for racist and homophobic comments.

 Bolsonaro is due to be honored as the 2019 Person of the Year at the Brazilian-American Chamber of Commerce dinner.
 The gala, which already had to move from its original home at New York’s American Museum of Natural History after the museum canceled the reservation, is sponsored by various blue-chip firms, which have come under pressure to ditch their support of the event.